EllaMiri/Lab-1-REST-API-Ella/README.md

-# Rest API with Node JS and Express
+# Express Rest API

-This is a server where the user can create and delete cats as well as post new cats and update already existing ones.
+The user can create and delete cats as well as update already existing ones.

 ## Project Setup